 And it’s not just me.
 These disruptions have altered the behaviour of billions of at-home consumers.
-The way people experience and fulfil their needs has fundamentally shifted.
+The way people experience and fulfill their needs has fundamentally shifted.

-While it’s still unclear how long this “new normal” will last — and it may well be the case that quarantines and lockdowns ebb and flow on a rolling basis throughout the year — we at Google believe that marketers who understand how consumer behaviour is shifting will be better equipped to adapt.
+While it’s still unclear how long this “new normal” will last — and it may well be the case that quarantines and lockdowns ebb and flow on a rolling basis through the year — at Google we believe that marketers who understand how consumer behaviour is shifting will be better equipped to adapt.

 The at-home consumer experience with time and space

-Search interest in “bored” spiked significantly between March 22 and March 29
+Search interest around ‘bored’ spiked significantly between March 22 and March 29.

-Meanwhile, as spaces formerly reserved for home and family are increasingly being transformed into the office/gym/school/restaurant/entertainment centre, people are facing new challenges in keeping their lives organised.
-Across Australia, we’ve seen a surge in search interest in “homeschool schedule” and “homeschool timetable”,1 and search interest in terms related to “nbn” has increased up to 850%.2 We’re seeing similar trends around the world as well — search interest is rising for “office chairs,” “desk chairs,” and “computer desks,” in the U.K.; for “vpn client” in Germany; and for “créer une adresse” (“create email address”) in France.3
+Meanwhile, as spaces formerly reserved for home and family are increasingly being transformed into the office/gym/school/restaurant/entertainment center, people are facing new challenges in keeping their lives organized.
+For example, search interest is rising for “office chairs,” “desk chairs,” and “computer desks,” in the U.K., for “vpn client” in Germany, and for “creer une address” (create email address) in France.1

 The at-home consumer experience with work and leisure